-Perhaps no other alleged criminal rests mired amid such controversy as Lee Harvey Oswald.
-Many facts, despite their proven basis in evidence, remain contended decades later.
-Allegations swirl often concealing the verifiable details regarding Oswald.
-Some dismiss all primary evidence in favor of popular speculation, yet unproven allegations from either side of the case are not compelling.
-Deeper inspection may offer greater clarity.
+Perhaps no other alleged criminal rests mired amid such controversy as Lee Harvey Oswald and many facts despite their proven basis in evidence remain contended decades later.
+Allegations swirl often concealing the verifiable details regarding Oswald and some dismiss all primary evidence in favor of popular speculation.
+Yet unproven allegations from either side of the case are not compelling and deeper inspection may offer greater clarity.

-The first considered myth asserts Oswald was a trained Communist agent.
-During Oswald's Soviet Union defection stay, he resided in Minsk.
+The first considered myth asserts Oswald was a trained Communist agent because during Oswald's Soviet Union defection he resided in Minsk.
 Supporters of Oswald's guilt stated in press reviews that Minsk was the location of a "Soviet intelligence and/or sabotage training school".
-The Central Intelligence Agency reviewed these claims relating to an informal inquiry by President's (Warren) Commission member Allen Dulles.
+The Central Intelligence Agency reviewed these claims in relation to an informal inquiry by President's (Warren) Commission member Allen Dulles.
 "A careful review of CIA files has produced no hard information regarding Soviet intelligence or sabotage training in Minsk since 1947."
 The Agency memorandum offered reveals no sources corroborated this Oswald claim.i

-Seeking to prove a Communist plot CIA employees secretly mistreated and tortured Russian defector Yuri Nosenko.
-They did this during the President's (Warren) Commission investigation.
+Seeking to prove Communist plot CIA employees secretly mistreated and tortured Russian defector Yuriy Nosenko and they did this during the President's (Warren) Commission investigation.
 Yet despite the manipulations of some Agency officers to blame the Soviet Union, Nosenko supported no Communist plot occurred based on his prior access to Soviet files regarding Oswald.
 He affirmed Oswald is not a Communist, the KGB had no interest in him, and he never participated in any Communist activities in Russia.ii iii The President's Commission confirmed this lack of active Communism as well.

 A different feasible myth often professed by some advocates of a large official plot was that Lee Harvey Oswald was an FBI informant.
 Yet a mass of twisted rumor and forced innuendo is the likely source of this idea.
 "J. Lee Rankin, General Counsel of the Warren Commission explained that Waggoner Carr, Attorney General of Texas, had called him in the morning and told him about the rumor.
 Carr identified the source of the rumor as Dallas District Attorney, Henry Wade."vii Wade is also a former member of the Federal Bureau of Investigation.